dustinpfister/blog_posts/_posts/js-array-fill.md

 If this does not work in the target environment of interest then it is way to old, even for me.

 ## 4 - String Split

+Do not forget about all the prototype methods in a String that there are to play with such as String.split.
+That kind of method can come in handy when it comes to creating a new Array filled with something from a string.

 ```js
 var arr = '00000000'.split('');